Spriting guide

 Straight Lines

 Anyone can draw an (approximately) straight line on paper, but there is slightly more to it when you're spriting.
-As you may have noticed when you have been working with pixels, the only real lines you can make are horizontal and vertical ones, by simply placing pixels by one another's side as seen below (in the corner is the true size of the 4x magnified version in the main image):
+As you may have noticed when you have been working with pixels, pixel art basically happens on a grid, so the only real lines you can make are horizontal and vertical ones, as seen below (in the corner is the true size of the 4x magnified version in the main image):

 Horizontal and vertical lines

-But you won't get very far in the spriting world drawing nothing but squares, and that's why somebody made the genius discovery that if you draw a little bit of a horizontal line with another little bit of a horizontal line following it immediately but just a slight bit above it, and then yet another bit of a horizontal line a little bit above that, and so on, it ends up looking like a diagonal line:
+But you won't get very far in the spriting world drawing nothing but squares, and that's why somebody made the genius discovery that if you, say, draw a short horizontal segment in one "row", and then another horizontal segment in the row above that, and another one in the row above that, and so on, it ends up looking like a slanted line, and likewise with shorter, longer or vertical segments:

 Diagonal lines made out of segments of horizontal and vertical lines of varying sizes

 And this is basically the core of straight lines in pixel art.
 You're drawing tiny segments of horizontal or vertical lines but shift each segment one pixel vertically or horizontally so that it touches the corner of the previous segment.
 When making straight lines, each segment at first glance appears to need to be equally long, which would severely limit your possibilities of angles for these straight lines, but it is not so; they can also have some segments one pixel longer than the others such that they appear in a regular pattern.
 This may sound complicated, but it isn't.
-The line below, for example, is one of the simpler possible such lines.
-The segment lengths in it alternate between being 1 and 2:
+The line below, for example, is one of the simpler possible such lines, with segment lengths alternating between 1 and 2:

 A diagonal line made from a pattern of horizontal segments

 How effective this is at conveying your line depends on a few factors including the segment lengths, the pattern you're using, and the length of the line - generally, shorter lines with a greater difference in the number of segments of each length used (such as if a line has ten single-pixel segments for each two-pixel segment) are likely to look less and less like a straight line at your desired slope and more like a straight line at a slightly different slope with a little bump on it.
-This is the reason why sometimes you will take the licence of using a simpler slope in order to prevent such a bump from appearing; to use our previous example, you would instead simply make it into a line in which all the segments consist of one pixel in order to get a smoother line.
+For this reason, sometimes you'll want to take the licence of using a simpler slope in order to prevent such a bump from appearing; to use our previous example, you could instead simply make it into a line in which all the segments consist of one pixel in order to get a smoother line.

 Angles